 - Info: the Pin Guide is a duplicate of either the patient’s existing denture or a scan appliance.

 - Seat Pin Guide (a) similar to seating a denture.
 This step is very important and sets the foundation for the remaining steps.
 If guide is not fully seating, make adjustments similar to adjusting a complete denture.
 Once seated, the patient should be able to occlude naturally.
 Slight occlusal adjustment may be needed.
-Reseat with the Fixation Base (b).
+Reseat w/ Fixation Base (b).

 - Remove the Pin Guide/Fixation Base assembly and numb the patient.
 Once injections are complete, seat the pin guide and keep pressure until the anesthesia swelling has dissipated and the denture is fully seated again.
 Verify that the denture is in the correct midline position, visually check for even blanching and occlusion, and remove.